 The design of Apple devices generally donāt change too much between generations, with the company instead parcelling out its design tweaks out over a number of years.
 However, being able to place a slightly friendlier design in the home seems like a strong place to start with the second generation of HomePod.

 Itās not that the original is an abomination, itās just not overly attractive; a grilled blob in the wide and varied world of smart speakers.
-Now, granted, this request is probably unfairly based upon the expectation placed on Apple to consistently churn out industry-defining designs (and, of course, it was late to the party here), but the current HomePod just doesnāt really have the look of something fashioned in the halls of Cupertino.
+Now, granted, this request is probably unfairly based upon the expectation placed on Apple to consistently churn out industry-defining designs (and, of course, it was late to the party here), but the current HomePod just doesnāt really have the look of something fashioned in the halls of Cupertino, in our opinion.

 Make a HomePod Mini